jkthorne/sox/README.md

 ```

 ### TOR
-There are some basic tests for a commenly used SOCKS5 server tor.
+There are some basic tests for a commonly used SOCKS5 server tor.

 #### Debian
 Install tor via apt.